SentryPeer/SentryPeer-FreePBX-Module/README.md

 Use the SentryPeer® FreePBX module to help prevent VoIP cyberattacks, fraudulent VoIP phone calls (toll fraud) and improve cybersecurity by detecting early stage reconnaissance attempts.

 This module queries the SentryPeer Phone Number API when making outbound calls from your FreePBX system.

+You can sign up for a free SentryPeer account at https://sentrypeer.com

 ### Setting up a FreePBX system
 [See our WIKI](http://wiki.freepbx.org/display/FOP/Install+FreePBX)